 See for instance how they explain the 3 consecutive severe winter in Europe and North America -- lack of ice in the Arctic due to global warming causes a "blocking" of the warm jetstream, so that very cold Arctic wind blows to the south.
 More cold is due to global warming.
 Nice logic.

-Here is a satellite picture of Arctic ice as of the other day, January 9, 2010.
+A satellite picture of Arctic ice, January 9, 2010.
 Data is from http://wattsupwiththat.com/reference-pages/sea-ice-page/.
 Is this a picture of an "ever-melting Arctic ice" that many warming fanatics propagate?

 Another front cover by TIME.
 Its lead warming author, Bryan Walsh, gives the lead story, "How to win the war on global warming."
 Man-made warming, unequivocal warming, unstoppable climate change, global climate disruption.
 The terms evolve but the central goal remains the same: global ecological central planning.